Position Title

 Commonly Taught Undergraduate Classes: Anthropology of Development, East and Southern Africa, Anthropological Theory, Capitalism and Power, Star Trek as Social Theory

-2023 Winner, Society for the Anthropology of Work, Anthropology of Work Book Prize for The Eyes of the World
+2023 Society for the Anthropology of Work, Anthropology of Work Book Award for The Eyes of the World

-2022 Winner, Association for Political and Legal Anthropology Critical Anthropology Book Prize for The Eyes of the World
+2022 Association for Political and Legal Anthropology, Award for Best Book in Critical Anthropology for The Eyes of the World

-2022 Finalist, African Studies Association Best Book Prize for The Eyes of the World
+2022 Finalist, African Studies Association Best Book Award for The Eyes of the World

 2003 Rockefeller Research Fellow, The Kroc Institute for International Peace Building at the University of Notre Dame